bloominstituteoftechnology/web-module-challenge-css-layouts/README.md

 - [ ] Insert a viewport meta tag into the head of the project with these html attributes: content="width=device-width, initial-scale=1"
 - [ ] Introduce max-width media queries into your project at 800px and 500px
 - [ ] Change CSS styles from hard-coded `px` to any one of the responsive units learned today
+- [ ] Add accessability features to your webpage

 ### Task 3: Stretch Goals